-At times, your poor characters are going to die, and except for MCs, you want the ability to raise them from the dead.
+At times, your poor characters are going to die, and except for MCs, you want the capability to raise them from the dead.
 The raise dead spell effect does just that-raises PC or NPC characters from death and gives them exactly one health point.

-On the flip side, there will be times when you just want to strike a monster down in one blow.
-That's the purpose of the instance kill effect.
-Although having little chance of working, the instant kill ability is still a force to be reckoned with.
+On the flip side, there will be times when you just want to strike down a monster in one blow.
+That's the purpose of the instant kill effect.
+Although it has little chance of working, the instant kill ability is still a force to be reckoned with.